UWPR/octopus-block-randomizer/docs/block_randomization_updates.md

 Quality assement includes scores that evaluates the balance and randomization quality of plate assignments.
 Quality scores are calculated automatically and updated in real-time as users make changes.
 The following scores are calculated:

 #### __Balance Score__ (0-100)
-- **Purpose**: Measures how well each plate represents the overall population
+- **Purpose**: The balance score evaluates whether each plate contains a representative sample of the overall population based on selected covariates
 - **Calculation**: Based on relative deviation from expected covariate group proportions
 - **Weighting**: Larger covariate groups have more influence on the score
 - **Real-time**: Updates when all plates or single plates are re-randomized, and when samples are moved between or within plates